So You Want to Go on a Vacation: Tips for Flying with a 2-Year-Old

 Because I'm always trying to pack light, I often completely forget an important person on our flights: you know, me.
 In the few minutes or hours that Charlie naps on a flight, I always end up staring out the window or awkwardly trying to wedge my neck into a comfortable sleeping position.
 It's that or catching up on the riveting material in the latest edition of SkyMall.
 Don't forget to pack yourself something to read, enjoy, or relax with.
 Since I'm big on keeping that bag light, I like to give myself digital content on my phone—then it takes up zero extra space.
 My favorite light-packing diversions include:

 - Podcasts: Ahhh, podcasts.
 My parenting getaway.
-I'm planning an upcoming post to share my go-to podcasts, but in the meantime, let me say: if you haven't jumped on the podcast bandwagon as a parent, you're missing out.
+If you haven't jumped on the podcast bandwagon as a parent, you're missing out.
 Here's why: podcasts are entirely portable, easy to listen to while making peanut butter and jelly sandwiches or changing diapers, and can fit any mood, taste, or preference.
 Want to laugh?
 There's a podcast (or a thousand) for that.
 Want to learn something?
 There are even more podcasts for that.
 Want to cry?
 Want to relate to other parents, writers, blogger, runners, Christians, lovers of food?
 You can do all of that with podcasts.
 Download a few hours worth of podcasts on your phone, pack your headphones and enjoy.
+I shared a few of my favorites here.

 - eBooks: I purchase Kindle books on sale and download them to my phone using the Kindle app—then they're always available for reading on the go.
 Admittedly, the tiny screen isn't optimal for long reading, but it's a good way to pack books along without taking up space.